annaesvensson/yellow-generate/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`StaticUrl` = URL of the website when using the command line
+`GenerateStaticUrl` = URL of the website when using the command line
-`StaticDirectory` = directory for statically generated files
+`GenerateStaticDirectory` = directory for statically generated files
-`StaticDefaultFile` = default file for static website
+`GenerateStaticDefaultFile` = default file for static website
-`StaticErrorFile` = error file for static website
+`GenerateStaticErrorFile` = error file for static website

 ## Developer